ploomber/ploomber/README.rst

     # a DAG also serves as a tool to interact with your pipeline, for example,
     # status will return a summary table
     dag.status()

+    # you can explore your pipeline interactively, this is very useful for
+    # debugging
+    dag['add_one']